cn0047/stash/ed/t/methodologies.md

 * Managing trade-offs: balance conflicting requirements and find optimal solutions.
 * Collaborating with multiple teams.

+ADR (Architectural Decision Record) - document about why and how Architectural Decision was made.

 #### TL

 * Avoid conflicts.